v2b1n/adi_to_qrz/README.md

      --debug            enable debugging output
 ```

 The only mandatory option is "-a" - sure, you have to provide a valid API-key for QRZ.com logbook-access.
-Where do you get one?
-Please, just google for it https://www.google.de/search?q=qrz+logbook+api+key.

-Beside of specifying the apikey as "-a" option you can also set it as environment variable "APIKEY".
+Beside of specifying the api-key as "-a" option you can also set it as environment variable "APIKEY".

 qrz.com username and password can be provided as options -u/--username && -p/--password or as environment variables: "QRZ_COM_USERNAME" and "QRZ_COM_PASSWORD".